Replicable-MARL/MARLlib/docs/source/handbook/env.rst

     cd smac
     pip install .

-Note: the location of the StarcraftII game directory should be pre-defined, or you can just follow the error log (when the process can not found the game's location) and put it in the right place.
+**Note**: the location of the StarcraftII game directory should be pre-defined, or you can just follow the error log (when the process can not found the game's location) and put it in the right place.